nwsw/nwcplugin-api/api/overview.md

 The `<Object-Type-Name>` must start with a letter, and is currently restricted to the ASCII character set.
 It is recommended that all object types include a short author identifier with a dot prefix.
 For example, all object types created by Noteworthy Software will always include a `.nw` extension to uniquely identify them.

+## Object Class

+Every object instance is marked with special `Class` designation, which can be one of:

+- **Standard**

+   This is the default class, which makes the object instance behave very much like a typical text expression on the staff.

+- **StaffSig**

+   This indicates that the object instance behaves much like a staff signature object, such as a Clef or a Key Signature.
+The nearest instance of this object will always be added at the front of each printed staff system, with `isAutoInsert` being set when the object does not appear in place.

+- **Span**

+   This indicates that the object will span one or more other items on the staff, similar to a beam, slur, hairpin, or special ending.
+   Plugins that implement this class can optionally provide a `span` method that describes the length and nature of the span.
+Objects in this class are the last items to be rendered on their staff.
+The `isAutoInsert` mechanism is used to allow a Span class object to complete its drawing in later printed systems.

 ## Event Methods - Hooking into NWC

 Each object type's Lua script must return an event method table that will be used to subclass any objects that share the matching `<Object-Type-Name>`.
 This should be done at the end of the plugin's script: